-This video is of a baby born at 35 weeks gestation, now 5 weeks old.
+The video below is of a baby born at 35 weeks gestation (see a larger and longer version of the video), now 5 weeks old.
 The mother is breastfeeding and supplementing with a bottle.
 The video shows that the widely held notion that breastfeeding “tires out the baby” is false.
 Babies respond to milk flow.
 In this video, when the milk flow slowed, the baby started to fall asleep and the video starts with the baby essentially asleep and not sucking.
 When the flow is increased by supplementation with a lactation aid at the breast, the baby wakes up, opens his eyes and sucks vigorously.
 The video illustrates two related realities:

 1. That young babies respond to milk flow and tend to fall asleep when the flow slows (Watch older babies may pull away from the breast when the flow slows) and

 2. Babies don’t “transfer” milk, mothers transfer milk.
 The baby, of course, does his part, which is to stimulate the breast so that the milk flows from the breast to the baby.
 This is why a good latch helps the baby get more milk.
 When the baby latches on poorly, the breast is not stimulated well, and milk does not flow well from the breast.
 But the baby doesn’t “suck the milk out of the breast”.